Arras Flying Services Memorial.

 The Arras Flying Services Memorial commemorates 990 British casualties who died on active service on the Western Front in France and in Belgium and who have no known grave.
 This memorial commemorates those who served with the Royal Naval Air Service, the Royal Flying Corps and the Royal Air Force.

 The air services for the British military were originally founded using tethered balloons for observation of the enemy positions.
 In 1911 the Royal Engineers established an Air Battalion using the new flying machines with engines.
 The Royal Flying Corps (R.F.C.) was soon formed in 1912 with an army branch and a naval branch.
 One month before the outbreak of the First World War the Royal Naval Air Service (R.N.A.S.) was formed as the official arm of air power for the Royal Navy.
-On 1st April 1918 the Royal Flying Corps and the Royal Naval Air Service were combined into the newly formed Royal Air Force (R.A.F.).
+On 1 April 1918 the Royal Flying Corps and the Royal Naval Air Service were combined into the newly formed Royal Air Force (R.A.F.).

-Design of the Air Services Memorial at the Arras Memorial
+Design of the Air Services Memorial

 Sir Edwin Lutyens designed the Arras Memorial to the Missing.
 Sculpture was by Sir William Reid Dick.
 The Flying Services Memorial (designated “Air Services Memorial” on the plan) is situated just inside the entrance.